An itch that can’t be scratched

 It’s an itch that, unfortunately, often just won’t go away and definitely shouldn’t be scratched – much to the dismay of sufferers.
 Atopic dermatitis (more commonly referred to as eczema) is a chronic and recurrent skin condition that causes great discomfort for those who experience it.
 Considered the most common inflammatory skin condition in childhood, eczema may come and go from infant years, continuing through to adult life.
 Varying in its severity from one person to the next, eczema symptoms may range from a subtle pink patch that causes little discomfort to more severe cases of an ongoing, unbearable itch.
 It is not clear as to why certain people develop eczema, but a family history of eczema or other allergies can certainly increase the likelihood of it occurring.

-According to the Australasian Society of Clinical Immunology and Allergy, up to three in 10 infants with eczema and a family history of allergy will develop a food allergy and up to four in 10 develop asthma and/or hayfever.
+According to the Australasian Society of Clinical Immunology and Allergy, up to 3 in 10 infants with eczema and a family history of allergy will develop a food allergy and up to four in 10 develop asthma and/or hayfever.
 Clearly, the condition is more than skin deep, with the capacity of a person’s ability to repair damage to the skin barrier impaired.
 Research by Professor Irwin McLean of the University of Dundee connected a genetic mutation of a protein called filaggrin to this problem.
 If someone has the mutation and the skin is exposed to irritants, the skin can then become dry and scaly with a limited ability to repair any damage.

 Regulating the immune system may provide some relief and studies suggest long-chain omega-3 fatty acids may help.
 Recent research published in the Journal of German Society of Dermatology found that supplementation with long-chain omega-3 fatty acids represent a promising approach in prevention of allergic disorders such as atopic dermatitis.
 Further research is needed before this approach is used in a therapeutic setting.
 Although research is still ongoing regarding the causes and treatment of eczema, general good health will help keep symptoms at bay along with controlling environmental triggers such as temperature changes, contact with irritants and possible allergic reactions.